meetk5/Team-Project1/README.md

 3. How has Covid impacted the unemployment amongst different races?
 4. Comparative analysis on Unemployment situtaion within Tri-State Area.
 5. How much has Covid impacted the unemployment across NJ state and counties?
-6. Has the rate of Vaccinations impacted the rate of employment?
+6. Has the rate of Vaccinations impacted the rate of unemployment in US ?

 # Data Sources: